bumatic/PyCatFlow/README.md

 viz
 ```

-This code and sample data are provided in the example folder.
-Running it creates this visualization.
+The code and sample data are provided in the example folder.
+Running it creates this visualization:

 ![Sample Visualization](example/sample_viz.svg)